-Rabbit hutch plans, plans include free PDF download, step-by-step illustrated instructions, measurements, cutting list, and shopping list.
+Rabbit hutch plans, plans include free PDF download (link at bottom of blog post), step-by-step illustrated instructions, measurements, cutting list, and shopping list.

 Rabbit Hutch Plans – Overview